 - The fee for the coupon exemption permit will be set by resolution under clause 11.
 The fee will be calculated taking into account the cost of processing an application, issuing the exemption and the cost of policing the scheme.

 - A coupon parking exemption does not allow the permit holder to park in a residents parking area.

-- Exemptions to coupon parking can be made in the case of:
+- Exemptions to coupon parking can also be made in the case of:

-- Businesses with no off-street parking located outside the metered Central District time restricted area.
-One free exemption permit may be granted on application.
+- Businesses with no off-street parking located outside the metered central business district - time restricted area.
+One free coupon exemption permit may be granted on application.

-- Registered Community Service Groups with no off-street parking which can demonstrate a need for a vehicle to carry out community work.
-One free exemption permit may be granted on application.
+- Registered community service groups with no off-street parking which can demonstrate a need for a vehicle to carry out community work.
+One free coupon exemption permit may be granted on application.

-- Tradespeople/Service Authorities carrying out work, and needing to park in one of these areas to undertake the work.
-The owner of the vehicle must apply for a Trade coupon from the Council and pay any fee set by the Council by resolution.
-The Trade coupon must be displayed on the vehicle in a location readily visible from the kerbside when the vehicle is parked in a coupon parking area.
+- Tradespeople/service authorities/property owners carrying out work, and needing to park in one of these areas to undertake the work.
+The owner of the vehicle must apply for a trade coupon from the Council and pay any fee set by the Council by resolution.
+The trade coupon must be displayed on the vehicle in a location readily visible from the kerbside when the vehicle is parked in a coupon parking area.